pascal-lab/Tai-e/docs/development-guide.md

 In [ProgramAnalysis](../src/main/java/pascal/taie/analysis/ProgramAnalysis.java), you need to implement the analysis logic in method `analyze()`.
 Inter-procedural analyses typically require whole-program information, which can be accessed by the static methods of [World](../src/main/java/pascal/taie/World.java), thus we do not pass argument to the `analyze()` method.

+Note that above `*Analysis` are generic classes whose type parameter is the type that represents the analysis result.
+This type should be the same as the return type of corresponding `analyze` method.
 Below we provide some tips which may be useful for developing new analysis.

 #### Obtain options
 Global options are available at `World.get().getOptions()`; options with respect to each analysis are dispatched to each `Analysis` object, and can be accessed by `analysis.getOptions()`.